W3ndige/rootnetsec.github.io/_posts/2018-10-12-picoctf-2018-super-safe-rsa-2.md

 category: PicoCTF 2018
 ---

-{% highlight text %}
 Wow, he made the exponent really large so the encryption MUST be safe, right?!
-Connect with nc 2018shell2.picoctf.com 29483.
-{% endhighlight %}

 ### Solution